 What is 'Feather Squadron'?

-Feather Squadron is an iPad app that can quickly screen or perform thoroughly and accurately measurements of auditory processing abilities by playing a series of video games.
+Feather Squadron is an iPad app that thoroughly and accurately measures auditory processing abilities by playing a series of video games.
 The assessments are automatically available from within the Acoustic Pioneer website (Click here to sign up for free).
 More advanced skills such as language, reading, and learning are reliant on normally developed auditory processing skills.
 Studies consistently indicate that strong auditory processing skills are required to develop language and reading abilities.
 Experts estimate around 5-10% of children have an auditory processing problem, yet very few are being assessed for their auditory processing abilities.
 Feather Squadron allows professionals to assess a range of auditory processing skills in a fast, fun, and easy way!

 Which clients should I test?

 In short, all those on your case load that have a delay in language, reading, or general classroom learning and there are not other obvious significant impairments (e.g., Down syndrome or a significant intellectual disability)

 Does an APD test fit with other results?